Rubella is an upper respiratory infection most known for its red rash.

 Many people do not have symptoms.
 They are mild in those who do, such as:

 Upper respiratory symptoms and fatigue are first, followed by the rash.

-Babies whose mothers have rubella during pregnancy, especially during the first trimester, can be born with severe birth defects known as congenital rubella syndrome, which can cause:
+If a mother has rubella during the first 3 months, the baby may be miscarried or stillborn.
+Or they may be born with severe birth defects known as congenital rubella syndrome.
+This can cause:

 Centers for Disease Control and Prevention

 Rubella.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116928/Rubella.
 Updated May 14, 2018.
 Accessed July 19, 2018.